 Travis Hemmen, Westervelt Ecological Services, “Habitat Conservation Plans – A New Market or Challenge?”

 Mr. Hemmen directs the Business and Market Development for WES.
 Mr. Hemmen coordinates with private and public clients on project specific mitigation and manages sales of existing bank credits.
 Mr. Hemmen identifies potential site acquisitions, analyzes market information to ensure the finished mitigation banks are a viable product.
-He has a background in environmental consulting and regulatory compliance planning for a national home builder.
+He has a background in environmental consulting and regulatory compliance planning for one of the national residential home builders.
 As a consultant, he has managed small- and large-scale projects, including state and federal permitting of projects by local water agencies, port redevelopment and dredging programs, and development of master planned communities.
 He has a B.A. degree in Biology with an emphasis in Ethics from the University of Northern Iowa, and a M.S. degree in Environmental Law and Policy with an emphasis in Alternative Dispute Resolution from Vermont Law School.

 Roselle Henn, USACE North Atlantic Division, “Potential for Sage Mitigation Banking”